 Kulju previously worked as the Society’s visiting artist in 2017-2018, and will start working at the Art Department in April 2024.

 Sakari Kannosto (b.
 1973) lives in Vantaa and works in Helsinki and Espoo, Finland.
 He graduated from the Academy of Fine Arts 2005.
 Kannosto has exhibited widely since 1998, and his work has been shown in various fairs in the USA.
 After completing an artist-in-residence at the Arabia Art Department in Helsinki, he became a permanent member in January 2020.
 His work can be found in the collections of Aalto University, the Finnish State Art Deposit, and the Art Museum of Tampere.
-He Is represented by Hostler Burrows Gallery in the USA.
+He is represented by Hostler Burrows in the USA.

 All eyes are on Japanese ceramicist Shozo Michikawa’s latest expressive, gestural sculptures at Hostler Burrows’ Tribeca outpost, HB381.